RFR1/UnrealEngine_Multiplayer_Plugin/Readme.md

 IpNetDriverClassName="/Script/OnlineSubsystemUtils.IpNetDriver"
 ```

 > `SteamDevAppId=480` is Steam’s test App ID.
-Replace it with your own Steam App ID when you have one.
+Replace it with your own Steam App ID if you have one.

-## Game.ini

-Add the following lines to your project’s `Config/DefaultGame.ini` file.
+Now add the following lines to your project’s `DefaultGame.ini` file.

 ```ini
 [/Script/Engine.GameSession]
 MaxPlayers=100
 ```

-> Change `MaxPlayers` to whatever player limit your game needs.
+> The value for 'MaxPlayers' is set as an example, you can change it to whatever your project needs.